openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-update 3 personality=compute hostname=compute-0

-See also: 'system help host-update'
+See also: 'system help host-update'.

 Unless it is known that the host's configuration can support the installation of more than one node, it is recommended that the